joemoose/psiops/docs/combat.md

 Damage to the mob’s HP reduces the mob’s size and stats—each HP of damage reduces the mob’s number by 1.

 For example, you’re up against a mob of 14 opponents.
-With 14 HP, 3 ARMOR, and +2 DAMAGE, this mob can launch attacks on up to 4 targets.
-However, its size and stats are reduced after the mob sustains 5 HP of damage.
-The new stats for the mob would be 9 HP, 2 ARMOR, and +1 DAMAGE, and it can now attack up to 3 targets.
+With 14 HP, 3 ARMOR, and +2 DAMAGE, this mob can attack up to 4 targets.
+After 5 HP of damage, the new stats for the mob would be 9 HP, 2 ARMOR, and +1 DAMAGE, and it can now attack up to 3 targets.

 ## Damage, Injuries, and Dying